-There are some surprise badges which the users can get only if they achieve certain goals.
+There are some surprise badges that users can get only if they achieve certain goals.
 These seem to be great motivators.

-The leaderboard is another great gamification element which allows the users to see where they rank in comparison to others.
+The leaderboard is another great gamification element that allows the users to see where they rank in comparison to others.